The Kansas City Chiefs drafted Travis Kelce (10/5/89) with the 63rd pick in the 3rd round of the 2013 NFL Draft, and boy, are they glad they did.

 Even though Kelce had been suspended for an entire season during college for failing a drug test, he’s matured into a natural leader in recent years.
 He’s already a legend for the Chiefs, and they were right to take a chance on him.

 The tight end is in a class of his own, posting at least 72 catches, 875 yards, and four touchdowns in the previous five consecutive seasons.
 He signed a five-year, $46 million contract extension in 2016, so he’ll have to decide on his future soon.
 Will he stay with the Chiefs?

 The real question is him many Superbowl rings will he collect?
 Two, Three, maybe five?
 Whatever the number he is already one of the best tight ends the NFL has ever seen.

 If ever there was a candidate for a future Hall of Fame spot, Kelce is likely to be in with a great chance when his name is available on the ballot.

-For now, Kelce’s rookie cards aren’t the most expensive, and there are lots of options that suit almost every budget.
-Each of the cards we’ve mentioned is relatively affordable if you’re looking at base versions, so it’s not hard to pick them up cheaply.
+For now, Kelce’s rookie cards aren’t the most expensive, and many options suit almost every budget.
+Each card we’ve mentioned is relatively affordable if you’re looking at base versions, so it’s not hard to pick them up cheaply.

-The real money is found in the rare parallels, many of which are serial-numbered to fewer than 100 copies.
+The real money is found in the rare parallels, many serial-numbered to fewer than 100 copies.
 They should be a great long-term investment if you’re willing to hold until he retires.